hickory-dns/hickory-dns.github.io/book/src/hickory/authoritative_nameserver.md

 ```

 The DNS server responded with status `NOERROR`, indicating a valid response.
 The `flags` field is a bitset with
-different flags, displayed as `qr aa rd`.
+different flags, displayed as `qr aa`.

 * `qr` - means it's a query response
 * `aa` - means it's an authoritative answer
-* `rd` - means recursion desired, the name server is allowed to forward the query to other upstream name servers
+* `rd` - (when given) means recursion desired, the name server is allowed to forward the query to other upstream name servers

-The `dig` CLI sets the `+recurse` flag as default, which explains why the `rd` flag is set in the response.
+The `dig` CLI sets the `+recurse` flag as default, therefore the `rd` flag will appear in the response if not deactivated.

 In order to check that the DNS server created the associated `RRSIG` record to the `A` record, use `dig`'s `+dnssec`
 option to return both records.